8-Step Content Optimization Guide [Result: 100 Qualified Leads]

 Here’s how it’s done:

-The 8-Step Content Optimization Strategy To Guarantee Traffic & Conversions In Any Industry
+The 8-Step Content Optimization Strategy To Increase Traffic & Conversions On Any Blog Post

 - Step #1: Find A Content Topic You Can Win For